 Are you at risk?

-The possible risk that your company will encounter corruption depends on a number of matters:
+The possible risk that your company will encounter corruption depends on several matters:

 Corruption ranking

 You can consult corruption rankings to determine whether your business is exposed to the risk of corruption.
-A good place to start is the annual Corruption Perceptions Index by NGO Transparency International.
-You will also find information by sector and the latest information about worldwide corruption on the Transparency International website.
-In addition, Risk Advisory has published the Corruption Challenges index 2019.
+The annual Corruption Perceptions Index by NGO Transparency International is an excellent place to start.
+Risk Advisory has published the Corruption Challenges Index 2020.

 OECD Guidelines